Table of Contents

 - Increased chloride and sodium concentrations in sweat

-David and Pauline already have a 4-year-old healthy boy, when they have another child, a girl named Joanne.
+David and Pauline already have a 4-year-old healthy boy, and they have another child, a girl named Joanne.
 Since her birth, Joanne has hardly gained weight.
-She was often suffering from colds and coughs.
+She often suffered from colds and coughs.
 At 5 months, she develops severe pneumonia and is hospitalized.
-The staff notes the voluminous, foul-smelling bowel movement and the lack of development since she is now on lower percentiles than at her birth.
+The hospital staff notes the voluminous, foul-smelling bowel movement and the lack of development since she is now at a lower percentile than at her birth.

-Suspected cystic fibrosis is confirmed by a sweat test.
-With the help of a geneticist, a pedigree is created which, however, identifies Joanne as the only diseased family member.
-This is a typical presentation for autosomal recessive diseases since a single mutation on one allele only results in inconspicuous carriers.
-In order to clarify the exact type of mutation Joanne has, a molecular genetic test is conducted.
-This is especially important for relatives who might also be carriers.
-They can get tested for the corresponding mutation.
+Suspected CF is confirmed via a sweat test.
+A pedigree analysis, however, identifies Joanne as the only diseased family member.
+It is a typical manifestation of the autosomal recessive disease since a single mutation in one allele only results in inconspicuous carriers.
+A molecular genetic test is conducted in order to establish the type of mutation carried by Joanne and is especially important for relatives who might also be carriers.
+The relatives can get tested for the corresponding mutation.

 Molecular Genetics of Cystic Fibrosis

-The autosomal recessive disease is triggered through a mutation of the CFTR gene on chromosome 7 (exact location: 7q31.2).
-With regard to the defective protein of the patient, it is a homozygous gene defect, since both genes are mutated and, thus, the protein is inactive.
+The autosomal recessive disease is triggered by a mutation involving the CFTR gene on chromosome 7 (exact location: 7q31.2).
+The defective protein in the CF patient can be traced to a homozygous gene defect since both genes are mutated and thus the protein is inactive.

-Joanne’s relatives can now get tested for these two mutations.
+Joanne’s relatives can now get tested for these 2 mutations.